stwomack/CfWorkshopDotNet/CfWorkshopDotNet/docs/LabInstructions.md

 ```

 ### What just happened?
 PCF automatically adds health monitoring and management to your application.
-When you killed the application instance running, PCF did a number of things:
+When you killed the application instance, PCF did a number of things:
 * The instance that died was removed from the load balancer, so that traffic wasn't sent to the dead instance
 * The dead instance and associated container was destroyed
 * A new container and app instance was created